VitruviusLabs/typescript/packages/ts-predicate/docs/TypeAssertion.md

 Symbol keys are ignored when validating record items.

-The optional parameter `constraints` accept an object described as below.
+The optional parameter `constraints` accepts an object described as below.

 ```ts
 interface RecordConstraints<T>